hubertp/type-debugger-tutorial/us-implicits.md

 #### test01 ####
 Consider implicits: `packageObjectAction` (in *implicits/package.scala*), `localImpl`, `longImpl` and `generalImpl`.

 - For each of the implicits say whether they are applicable or not, as implicit arguments for the application of `foo(1)` context.
-Provide very brief explanation for each.
 - Why is the compiler not able to resolve the ambiguity in the `foo(1)` case?

 - For each of the implicits say whether they are applicable or not as implicit arguments for the application of `foo(1.0)` context.
-Provide very brief explanation for each.
 - Which implicit argument is applied and why?
 - If more than one implicit is verified to be acceptable, then how does the compiler select the right one?

 #### test02 ####
 - For each of the implicits say whether they are applicable or not, as implicit arguments for the application of `foo(1)` context.
-Provide very brief explanation for each.
 - Which implicit argument is applied and why?

 - For each of the implicits say whether they are applicable or not as implicit arguments for the application of `foo(1.0)` context.
-Provide very brief explanation for each.
 - If more than one implicit is verified to be acceptable, then how does the compiler select the right one?
 - Which implicit argument is applied and why?